 All of our partner regions will require you to complete steps to become highly qualified in the subject(s) you’ll teach and to work toward your teaching certification.
 Most regions also require corps members to work toward full teaching certification during their two-year commitment.

-Joining Teach For America does not mean you will automatically have a teaching job.
-Corps members are hired full-time employees of their school, district, or charter organization (not Teach For America).
+Joining TFA does not mean you will automatically have a teaching job.
+TFA corps members are hired full-time employees of their school, district, or charter organization (not TFA).

 Learn more about becoming licensed and hired as a teacher.